|This is a mixture of my opinion, experience as a BMW rider and dealer.

 A bike with low bars is bare, solo, fast, nimble, sporty and fun.
 The /5 was specifically designed for this style of riding.
 The bike with U.S. bars tends to be two up, touring, loaded and a truck.
 To make the bike suitable for this style, one must make lots of changes and accept compromises.

 I can flatly say that the SWB /5 just wasn’t designed to be a loaded touring bike.
 The LWB is much better for that.
-From a service standpoint the LB style costs much less to own and maintain, even with the harder riding that is inherent.
+From a service standpoint, the LB style costs much less to own and maintain, even with the harder riding that is inherent.
 The rider is more in tune with the “feel” and notices problems quicker.
-Less accessories are in the way for the mechanic to remove, so it costs less to do any one job.
+Fewer accessories are in the way for the mechanic to remove, so it costs less to do any one job.

 An old firm, named Flanders, supplies 22 mm handlebars for BMW in many shapes and widths.
 My shop did business with them in the late 60s and early 70s with satisfaction.
 They were once the West coast importer for BMW.